Ghost-Pacer/Ghost-Pacer-UI-Modules/README.md

 Additionally, Print2D can render a list of text, each with their own scale and color.
 The text will appear spaced evenly and will be centered horizontally within its bounding box.

-## MenuController
+## MenuView
-MenuController interface allows the client to easily display a menu and visually navigate up and down to select different options.
+MenuView interface allows easily displaying a menu and visually navigating up and down to select different options.

+## BannerView
+Used to display single/multi-line text centered or pinned-to-top of screen.
+You can customize the text size, but if the provided size is too large the banner will automatically scale to fit the screen width.

+## ButtonLegendView
+Displays Ghost Pacer Glasses button glyphs in the bottom right corner of the screen.
+Loads glyphs from a custom version of Montserrat Bold font.

+## CustomMontserratBold
+A modified version of Montserrat Bold font that replaces certain characters with Ghost Pacer icons.
+Modified chracters:
+* ~ → Up Button Glyph
+* ` → Down Button Glyph
+* \ → Ok Button Glyph